- Rainflower Viewing Stone

 Facets on a bead make the stone much more interesting and valuable.
 They catch the light producing a sparkle and the texture adds depth.
 Sometimes cut is just as important as the gem itself.
 Close up, multi-faceted beads look awesome.
 At one time, all gemstones were crafted in cabochons.
 Facet cutting began in European jewellery around the late 13th-century.
 The aim is to cut the stone to maximize its brilliance, by balancing the light reflected both internally and externally.
 Although faceted beads these days are cut with a computerized machine, there's still a thriving community of gem cutters, often taking hours to cut a single bead.

-Price is for 16 inch of these mixed colour of beads in a string.
-Colours are pink, orange,...
+Price is for 16 inch of these Chinese crystal beads.
+The beads size are 6mm x 4mm and...

-Price is for 15.5 inches of these beautifully poly cut rondelle beads.
-The beads measures 8mm x 5mm...
+Price is for 16 inch of these lovely colour beads.
+Each beads measures 6mm x 4mm and about...

 Agate is for mental energy and study.
-Price is for 15 inch string of these striking beads.
-Choose...
+Price is for 16-inch string of these striking beads.
+As these...